ecmwf/ecmwf-opendata/README.md

 - [ENS](https://confluence.ecmwf.int/display/FUG/ENS+-+Ensemble+Forecasts): Ensemble Forecasts.
 - [SEAS](https://confluence.ecmwf.int/display/FUG/Long-Range+%28Seasonal%29+Forecast): Long-Range (Seasonal) Forecast.

-Each of these forecasts also produces several types of products. that are referred to using the keywords `stream` and `type`.
+Each of these forecasts also produces several types of products, that are referred to using the keywords `stream` and `type`.

 > Valid values for `type` are: